 Smartno

-After enjoying our delicious breakfast we took the scenic drive south to the fortified village of Šmartno in the Goriška Brda wine region.
+After enjoying our delicious breakfast at Hotel Sanje Ob Soci in Bovec we took the scenic drive south to the fortified village of Smartno in the Goriska Brda wine region.
 Surrounded by rolling hills and vineyards, Brda is the Slovenian version of Tuscany, but when we visited the region it was all about the cherry season.
 We enjoyed some gorgeous walks in the area and have never seen so many cherry trees groaning under the weight of the delicious crimson fruit.

 We stayed at the lovely Art Apartments Aldila and enjoyed a lovely evening at the Marica restaurant, we also enjoyed a wine tasting experience within the town walls at Vinoteca Brda.